-Throughout 2019 we achieved the following milestones within the Wellbeing Strategic Direction of our School Plan:
+Throughout 2020 we achieved the following milestones within the Wellbeing Strategic Direction of our School Plan:

-- Data analysis of The Tell Them from me surveys to determine future directions in Wellbeing. - Staff participation in professional learning opportunities with a focus on trauma informed practice and restorative practices. - Communication with Early Stage 1 parents about E-Safety, through the orientation program. - The creation and implementation of a Reflection Room to provide students with an opportunity to participate in reflective practices. - Staff participated in a number of staff wellbeing initiatives.
+- Data analysis of The Tell Them from me surveys to determine future directions in Wellbeing. - Staff participation in professional learning opportunities with a focus on trauma informed practice and restorative practices. - The implementation of a Reflection Room to provide students with an opportunity to participate in reflective practices. - Staff participated in a number of staff wellbeing initiatives.